- 16th Century Grade II Listed Sussex Farmhouse

 To the front is a lawned garden, brick well and mature tree and hedged boundary, with the lawns wrapping around the side of the house.
 To the rear, beyond the driveway, is a further expanse of lawn, making the most of the sensational far-reaching views towards Castle Hill.

 Off to one side is a paddock, which has a wooded area to the far end, and post and rail fencing by the garden.
 This paddock and the gardens are measured at 2.089 acres.
-On the opposite side of the lane is a further paddock measured at 0.824 acres, providing a total of just under 3 acres of gardens and grounds.

 The property is located in Five Ashes, a small village enjoying a local public house, children's nursery, primary School and the renowned Skippers Hill Preparatory School.